Workers' Compensation Insurance and Temporary Modified Duty

 If the supervisor/department can reasonably accommodate the employee with a temporary modified duty position, the employee and the employee's supervisor must agree in writing to the requirements of the temporary modified duty assignment as developed in accordance with the DWC 73.
 RMI or the case manager will assist in facilitating this agreement.
 The employee will be offered a Bona Fide Offer of Employment, providing the employee the opportunity to return to work in a temporary modified position, not to exceed 180 days.
 A copy of the signed agreement will be provided to RMI.

 If the employee’s home department is unable to accommodate the employee’s need for modified duty, RMI or the case manager will determine if another position is available within the university.
 If a position is available, the employee will be returned at 100% of his or her regular pay with full benefits.
 The employee’s home department will be responsible for paying the employee’s regular wages during the reassignment.
-Upon release to full duty by the employee’s health care provider, the employee will return to his or her regular position and/or duties in the home department.
+Upon release to return to work in the employee’s original position, the employee will return to his or her regular position and/or duties in the home department.
+For temporary or permanent accommodations beyond 180 days, see HOOP 101, Disability Accommodation, or contact Diversity and Equal Opportunity.

 If the employee is not released by his or her attending health care provider to return to regular duties at the end of 180 days or if, during the 180 day period, the employee's health care provider determines it is no longer practical or feasible to continue the temporary modified duty assignment, the employee will be informed of his or her options and may be separated from the university. .